Deputy Director - Programs

 James K. Jones

-Inspector General Jones is responsible for criminal investigations, professional responsibility, Prison Rape Elimination Act (PREA) and security threat group identification and management.
+Jones is responsible for criminal investigations, professional responsibility, Prison Rape Elimination Act (PREA) and security threat group identification, management, and support servinces.
 These responsibilities ensure accountability within the Nevada Department of Corrections while maintaining professional ethics and standards and bringing those engaged in criminal, disruptive, and dishonest behavior to justice.
 He was selected as Inspector General in November of 2019.
 Starting his career with the Nevada Department of Corrections in September 2000 as a Correctional Officer promoting to Senior Correctional Officer and soon after promoted to Criminal Investigator in the Office of the Inspector General.
 In 2017, he promoted to Supervisory Criminal Investigator.
 He earned a Bachelor’s Degree in Criminal Justice Administration from Columbia Southern University.

 Chief – Human Resources